rolandholik/BT-sphinx-docs/source/installation.rst

 Building the kernel
 ~~~~~~~~~~~~~~~~~~~

-After having successfully completed the previous steps you are ready to compile
+After successful completion of the previous steps the kernel can be compiled.
-the kernel.

 run: